neyzenu/Are_You_Pokemon/README.md

 # AI Pokémon Identifier

 This project is an AI model that identifies which Pokémon is in a given image.
 It was developed using TensorFlow 2.8 and Python 3.9.
+But Datasets only have 3 pokemon you can add others

 ## Project Overview
 The AI Pokémon Identifier analyzes Pokémon images using machine learning techniques to predict which Pokémon is in the image.
 Users can upload an image and receive a prediction of the Pokémon.